-The Directors are encouraged to evaluate their own training needs on a continuous basis and undergo other relevant training programmes/seminars/webinars to further enhance their knowledge and expertise.
+The Directors are encouraged to evaluate their training needs continuously and undergo other relevant training programmes/seminars/webinars to further enhance their knowledge and expertise.

-The Directors acknowledges that continuous education is vital for the Board members to gain insight into the state of the economy, technological advances, regulatory updates and management strategies to equip themselves with the necessary skills and knowledge to effectively discharge their duties.
+The Directors acknowledge that continuous education is vital for the Board members to gain insight into the state of the economy, technological advances, regulatory updates and management strategies to equip themselves with the necessary skills and knowledge to effectively discharge their duties.

-During FY2022, all the Directors continuously received briefings and updates on the new regulations and statutory requirements, particularly on the changes or amendments made to the MMLR, application and adoption of best practices as recommended under the MCCG, circulars/directives/guidelines/consultation papers issued by Bursa Securities, Securities Commission Malaysia and Companies Commission of Malaysia respectively.
+During FY2023, all the Directors continuously received briefings and updates on the new regulations and statutory requirements, particularly on the changes or amendments made to the MMLR, application and adoption of best practices as recommended under the MCCG, circulars/directives/guidelines/consultation papers issued by Bursa Securities, Securities Commission Malaysia and Companies Commission of Malaysia respectively.